BOOKS IN HOMES

 The nearest school dental clinic is situated at Pukekohe Intermediate School and our school is now serviced by a mobile clinic once a year.
 The nurse can be contacted for urgent queries by phoning the Pukekohe Clinic, ph 237 1070

 Head lice are a fact of life in all schools and are not an indication of how clean a child’s hair is.
 Unfortunately some students seem more susceptible to reoccurring bouts of head lice too.
 If you see lice or eggs in your child’s hair please contact the school so we can inform other parents of the outbreak and ask them to check their child’s hair too.
+We also have supplies of combs and head lice removal kits from KidsCan that we can send home – just let the office know.
 The school has a head lice letter which we will send home regularly with our newsletter.
 It can also be found here http://www.health.govt.nz/your-health/conditions-and-treatments/diseases-and-illnesses/head-lice

 Students at Te Kohanga School are encouraged to take part in various extra curricular activities such as sport, scouts, St Johns etc and as a result we do not set large amounts of homework.
 The most important activity for junior children is to read EVERY night.
 Reading mileage of home readers is one key reason children feel success and make progress in reading.
 For senior students reading every night remains a priority but also extending their understanding of the world.
 This can be achieved through watching and discussing the news and using apps or the internet as a learning tool.